 The most popular blanket insulation is fiberglass.
 You need to make sure you are wearing gloves when working with this type of insulation.

 There are three main choices for the foundation of your shipping container home: pier, strip (trench), and slab.

 Our focus here is less on the construction techniques and more on the benefits and cost of each approach.
-These related articles about foundation construction techniques and foundation types may also be helpful.
+This related article about foundation construction techniques may also be helpful.

 A pier foundation is made up of multiple concrete blocks.
 It is by far the quickest and cheapest foundation type.

 It is also very DIY friendly since it requires no special equipment or expertise.